No matter where you live or how much space you have on your property, container plants are one of the best ways to level up your Florida landscape.

 Need some help starting your garden?
 Here is our beginner guide to container gardening!

-Can you grow a garden in Florida year-round?
+Can you grow a container garden in Florida year-round?

 There is a good reason why Florida is named the Sunshine State.